Pre-release

 Todos: List properties that this applies to.

 We're all about strings here.
 Your job as an author is to write lots and lots and lots of them.
 Sometimes it gets boring seeing the same string over and over again, and you just want to show some alternates.
-Some properties let you do that through the use of getStringOrArrayOrFunction.
-You can feed getStringOrArrayOrFunction a string or an array or a function (that returns a string).
+Some properties let you do that through the use of getStringArrayFunction.
+You can feed getStringArrayFunction a string or an array or a function (that returns a string).
 If you provide an array, this setting determines whether the array loops back to the beginning when the last item is reached.
 If this setting is true, arrays will be reset.

-For more information, see How to Use String|Array|Function
+For more information, see How to Use String Array Function

 respect_quiet